Posted on August 25, 2021

 Did you know that glass takes one million years to fully decompose in a landfill?
 The good news, though, is that it can be recycled endlessly without loss in quality instead.

-That’s why we offer a couple different recycling options to make glass disposal easier than opening the lid off a pickle jar!
+That’s why we offer a few different recycling options to make glass disposal easier than opening the lid off a pickle jar!

 Option 1: Toss it in Your Curb It!
 Cart